RenuckaM/Countdown_timer/README.md

 **Real-Time Updates:** The countdown displays in HH:MM:SS format and updates every second.

-**Completion Notification:** Displays a "Time's up!" message when the countdown finishes.

 ## Installation

 To run this project locally, follow these steps: